 Rinse and Repeat

 If you’re buying additional I Bonds in the name of a spouse or a trust, repeat the steps above by opening a separate account, creating a password, linking a bank account, saving the account number, and scheduling the purchase.
 The different accounts can use the same email address and link to the same bank account if you’d like.
-Because you’ll use different account numbers to log in, you should keep notes for which account number is for which owner.
+Because you’ll use different account numbers to log in, you should keep notes of which account number is for which owner.

 - Buy More I Bonds in a Revocable Living Trust